Percentage Calculator

 Frequently Asked Questions

 Yes — completely free forever.
 No account, no sign-up, no hidden charges.
 Works on mobile, tablet, and desktop.
-The site is supported by advertising so the tool can remain free for everyone.
+The site is supported by advertising.